-This can be significant as currencies can more in either direction on a minute to minute basis.
+This can be significant as currencies can move in either direction on a minute-to-minute basis.
 Many other money transfer companies guarantee the exchange rate at the time of transacting.
 When currency pairs can move 1% or 2% a day sometimes this can be very valuable.

 There may be some other fees that increase the cost of transfers.

 Many of these are outside the control of Western Union, but you should know about them.